Landscape of Cybersecurity

 • Devices used as part of a greater attack, leading to reputational or financial damages

-• Attacks on power grids and other vital systems, leading to public safety issues
+• Attacks on power grids and other vital systems lead to public safety issues

-Although these attacks are harder to prevent, companies must look beyond their network security to end-user and physical endpoints to safeguard their entire infrastructure.
+As attacks grow tougher to prevent, companies must secure end-user and physical endpoints beyond network security to protect infrastructure.

 Conclusion

-As digital threats continue to evolve and online criminals continue to push the envelope, companies should be vigilant in their approach to cybersecurity.
+As digital threats continue to evolve in this landscape of cybersecurity and online criminals continue to push the envelope, companies should be vigilant in their approach to cybersecurity.
 Ensuring your organization has sufficient network protection is an ongoing process that requires regular, consistent monitoring and maintenance.

-While you can’t always prevent an attack, you can minimize the chances of a breach by installing the latest software, keeping up with news of cyberattacks and consulting with cybersecurity professionals.
+While you can’t always prevent an attack, you can minimize the chances of a breach.
+By installing the latest software, keeping up with news of cyberattacks, and consulting with cybersecurity professionals you can stay protected.

 TUNE IN